Adam Firestorm: Extreme Canadian Championship Wrestling (1996–2002)

-Alliance with Ladies Choice (2003-2005)
+Alliance with Ladies Choice (2003–2005)

 Firestorm briefly competed as a heel during 2003.
 Turning on tag team partners Scotty Mac and Ja Jakobe, Firestorm aligned himself with Aaron Idol, Sweet Daddy, and Chance Beckett.
 A full-time team with Beckett never materialized, so Firestorm formed a team with the hated Ladies Choice, feuding with Scotty Mac and various partners.

 During the Summer of 2003, Firestorm and Ladies Choice faced Scotty Mac and MTV Canada host Brian Adler in a nationally televised bout on the program MTV Select.

-Firestorm's run as a heel came to an end following a loss against Rocky Della Serra in New Westminster, BC in December 2003.
+Firestorm's run as a heel came to an end following a loss against Rocky Della Serra in New Westminster, British Columbia, in December 2003.
 Firestorm announced he would be leaving ECCW and the Northwest, and thanked the fans.
 Partner Ladies Choice took issue with this and attacked Firestorm before Della Serra returned to help Firestorm fight him off.

-While wrestling on a Stampede Wrestling event in Cochrane, Alberta in May 2005, Firestorm suffered a serious elbow injury.
+While wrestling on a Stampede Wrestling event in Cochrane, Alberta, in May 2005, Firestorm suffered a serious elbow injury.
 The injury came during a dive outside the ring against "Livewire" Matt Richards.
 While originally diagnosed by emergency department doctors at Foothills Hospital in Calgary as a case of tendinitis, X-rays would show a crack in the elbow 85% through the bone.
 Firestorm was told to rest the arm and it would heal within eight weeks.
 One year later, after swelling from the elbow caused tendon and ligaments in the arm to atrophy (causing a loss in range of motion), X-rays at the time revealed the crack was still present.
 Surgery options were few, with the best offering a 2% R.O.M. improvement, while carrying a risk of a loss of an additional 15%.
 Firestorm chose not to have the procedure.